BytePane

 What is Remix used for?

 Remix is primarily used for full-stack react framework with ssr.
-It was created by Ryan Florence in 2021 and follows the full-stack paradigm.
+It was created by Ryan Florence in 2021.
+It follows the full-stack paradigm.

 Is Remix hard to learn?